 Pero Da Covilha was a Portuguese explorer and the first European to witness the churches of Lalibela.
 It was then visited by a Portuguese priest called Francisco Alvares and here is a short snippet of his description of the churches back then in the 1520s.
 “I weary of writing more about these buildings, because it seems to me that I shall not be believed if I write more… I swear by God, in Whose power I am, that all I have written is the truth”.
 It seems he was quite blown away by them.

-Lalibela is a place of pilgrimage for Orthodox Christians, and the main pilgrimage happens in January every year, which is Ethiopian Christmas time.
+Lalibela is a place of pilgrimage for Orthodox Christians, and the main pilgrimage happens in January every year, which is Ethiopian Christmas time (even if they don’t have all the usual treats and an artificial Christmas tree).
 The churches were built, as we know, by Emperor Lalibela in what was meant to be a symbolic representation of the layout of Jerusalem.
 One cluster of churches symbolizes heavenly Jerusalem and the other cluster, earthly Jerusalem and there is a trench between them that represents the river of Jordan.

 There are eleven monolithic churches in Lalibela.
 Each one was carved out of ‘living rock’ and play an important part in rock-cut architecture.
 The churches were carved out by hard workers who only used chisels and hammers, architecturally they are a sight to behold.
 The eleven churches are a UNESCO World Heritage Site and the most impressive of these monolithic creations is the Church of Saint George or Bete Giyorgis.
 It is by far the most well-known church in the area and has been referred to as ‘the eighth wonder of the world’.

 Traveling to Lalibela is like taking a step back in time and walking around and inside the churches is an experience of its own.